viviemXD/webrtc-screen-share/README.md

 ===================

 Test page for Chrome screen capture feature, using WebRTC/JSEP and node.js web socket for transport.
+A very quick way for you to see how screen capture using webrtc works.

 - Uses node.js and socket.io
 - Only works using Google Chrome, Chromium and Canary